MSFTJesseLiu/JWT-Quick-Access/README.md

 # JWT Quick Access
-### Motivation
-As working from the backend in D365 Talent, everytime when I need to test my endpoint from Postman, I probably have to include the Authorization header with JWT token that I get it from
-- Going to a Talent App
-- Suddenly open the DevTools in chrome
-- Look at the XHRs in the networks panel, find out the request that contains Authorization header with JWT token
-- Copy that JWT token and paste it to my Postman request header

-**However, this short live JWT token will be expired soon, which I think is super annoying, while commenting out the [Authorization] attribute in the code is not a good way and also some operations require you to be authenticated.
-So recently I wrote this tiny project to have all the above steps done programmatically in one click, which helps me every hour, makes me stay in a good mood and no copy and paste any more.**

 ### 5 Mins Setup Steps
 - Have Chrome installed in ``C:\Program Files (x86)\Google\Chrome\Application\chrome.exe``, which is the default path.